teleport-network/teleport-documents/intro/README.md

 #### Cross-chain interoperability between two chains via relay-chain

-The Teleport Chain just as a relay chain without any packet processing logic.
+The Teleport Chain plays as a relay chain without any packet processing logic.

 ![avatar](./cross-chain-with-relay.svg)

 1. User sends the cross-chain transaction with the specified relay chain from the source chain via the XIBC application contracts.
-2. Source chain XIBC contracts generate cross-chain packet.
+2. Source chain XIBC contracts generate cross-chain packets.
 3. Relayer syncs the trust root, cross-chain packet and commitment proof from the source chain to relay chain.
 4. Relay chain XIBC contracts receive the cross-chain data packet and verifies the proof, and then stores the data packet without any processing.
-5. Relayer syncs the trust root, cross-chain packet and commitment proof from the relay chain to destination chain.
+5. Relayer syncs the trust root, cross-chain packet and commitment proof from the relay chain to the destination chain.
-6. Destination chain XIBC packet contracts receive the cross-chain packet and verify the proof, and then execute the cross-chain package and generate acknowledge.
+6. Destination chain XIBC packet contracts receive the cross-chain packet and verify the proof, and then execute the cross-chain package and generate acknowledgement.
 7. Relayer syncs the trust root, acknowledge, acknowledge commitment proof from the destination chain to relay chain.
 8. Relay chain XIBC contracts receive the cross-chain acknowledge packet and verifies the proof, and then stores the acknowledge without any processing.
 9. Relayer syncs the trust root, acknowledge and acknowledge commitment proof from the relay chain to source chain.